Workpoint menu

 Human understanding looks at it another way.
 It encourages workers to consider the question: what’s in it for me?
 Me’ning recommends talking with each employee (where logistically possible) to discuss how the changes will benefit them and why the changes are important for their role within the business.

-Two of the key benefits of digitization in any organization are the automation of routine tasks, and time savings, which both allow employees to focus on more meaningful work.
+Two of the key benefits of digitisation in any organisation are the automation of routine tasks, and time savings, which both allow employees to focus on more meaningful work.

 A key consideration is to ensure that human understanding is closely aligned with your software stack.
 This makes it relevant and familiar for employees in their day-to-day ways of working, in activities such as document handling and case management.